 ”A top level force against hacker attacks!”
 Micheal Nicholas, Impact Info Marketing

-According to the plugin developer, since Blog Defender’s first release, no sites using Blog Defender have been hacked.
+According to Matt Garrett, the plugin developer, since Blog Defender was first released back in 2012, no Blog Defender-protected sites were hacked.

-Matt Garrett also states on his site, however …
+The product developer also states on his site …

 “With the volume of attacks nowadays … we probably won’t hold forever, so we’ve been busy creating even tougher WordPress security.”

-Cybersecurity is an ever-escalating arms race and all security solutions are only as good as the knowledge and tools developers can get their hands on.
-The latest release of Blog Defender creates an easier security solution that doesn’t need constant attention, won’t cost a fortune and it’s as good if not better than many web security products or services currently being offered at a higher price.
+Cybersecurity is is a perpetual game of cat and mouse and all security solutions are only as good as the information and tools developers can currently access.
+The latest release of Blog Defender provides users with an easier security solution that doesn’t need constant attention, doesn’t cost a fortune and it’s as good if not better than most web security products or services currently being offered at a higher price.

-The product is well-supported, can be used by both Mac and PC users, is compatible with the latest WordPress release and is backed by a no-risk, 30 day, complete refund guarantee.
+The product is well-supported, can be used by both Mac and PC users, is compatible with the latest WordPress release and is backed by a risk-free, thirty day, 100% refund guarantee.

-Please Note: Pricing for the product can vary, depending on whether there are any promotions or limited-time special offers.
-The above reflects the pricing at the time this review was written.
-This may not be the actual price charged by the plugin seller when you visit the website and there may be additional upsells or one-time offers after you’ve purchased.
+Note: Pricing details of the product depends on whether there are any promotions or limited-time specials being offered.
+The above reflects the current pricing at the time this review was written.
+This may or may not be the actual price charged by the product developer when you visit the website and you may be shown additional upsells or one-time offers after your purchase.

-Check the plugin’s website for current pricing details:
+Check the plugin’s website for the current price here:

-For help documentation and tutorials, FAQs, customer help desk, contact details and more, visit the Blog Defender website.
+For help documentation and tutorials, FAQs, support helpdesk, contact details and more, visit the Blog Defender website.

-No matter what type of business you run or plan to run online and how small you think your web presence is, you simply cannot ignore the importance of website security.
+No matter what type of business you run or plan to run online and how small you think your web presence is, web security is something you simply cannot afford to ignore.

-WordPress is a very secure platform, but neglecting essential maintenance tasks like updating your WordPress installation, plugins and WP themes, tightening file and data security and taking other necessary precautions can expose your website to attacks by hackers and bots.
+WordPress is a very secure platform, but neglecting basic maintenance tasks like making sure that your WP core files, plugins and WP themes are kept updated to their latest versions, tightening file and data protection and taking other necessary precautions can have disastrous consequences.

-Adopting security policies such as the one that Blog Defender provides, will help you understand what’s going on in your site and where the vulnerabilities are, what hosting companies can and can’t do if your websites are compromised, what security features to look for in a webhost, and how to avoid major WordPress security holes without paying for costly solutions.
+Blog Defender helps you learn what’s going on in your site and where the security holes are, what hosting companies can and can’t do if your sites are attacked, what security features to look for in a webhost, and how to avoid all the major WordPress security holes without paying a lot of money.